the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 The material in the Incubator increasingly includes more intermediate-level training modules.
 After completion of a Carpentry workshop, learners can claim a certificate of attendance [@CarpentriesLearnerCertificates].
-Carpentry instructors must be certified before organizing a workshop;
+Carpentry instructors must be certified before organizing a workshop.
-there is a selection process [@CarpentriesBecomingInstructor] as well as an instructor training course, upon whic a certificate is delivered in the form of a digital badge [@Wilson2013a].
+There is a selection process [@CarpentriesBecomingInstructor] as well as an instructor training course, upon which a certificate is delivered in the form of a digital badge [@Wilson2013a].

 #### CodeRefinery